 Have only one contact for tournament registration.
 That person should be the Tournament Registrar.
-When there is more than one person taking registrations, problems will undoubtedly arise.
+If more than 1 person taking registrations, ensure that they specify which divisions they are doing and have specific cut-offs for the numbers per division, etc.